 I used task mapping to create new application flows and drew rapid sketches to understand architecture.

-The result of all iterations was a refresheduser interface, with Ping Details being it’s own page.
-Customer information is found on the left and Ping (Sales lead details) on the right.
-Big bold and colored stats are large for easy visibility.
-Salesman can perform all tasks in one place.
+The result of all iterations was a refreshed user interface, with Ping Details being a unique page.
+Customer information was moved to the left and Ping (Sales lead details) on the right.
+Big bold and colored stats are easy to scan.
+Salespeople can perform all tasks in one place.

-I also worked on other applications and created wire flows, wireframes and prototypes for iterations and for usability testing.
+I also worked on other applications and created wire flows, wireframes, and prototypes for iterations and usability testing.

 Before & Afters